lsofiadb/Soluthevnik-Backend/README.md

 # Soluthevnik Backend :bar_chart:
 Backend development for Soluthevnik company.

+## Soluthevnik Frontend :star2:
+You can check this [repo!](https://github.com/SebastianWilches/Soluthevnik-Frontend)

 ## Objective :telescope:
 Allow the administrator user to track inventory on sales and raw material orders.